Visiting Grand Canyon National Park

 Grand Canyon National Park operates a single RV campground at South Rim.

-• Trailer Village RV Park has 123 RV only sites, 80 of which offer recreational vehicles full hookups (sewage, water, and 30 and 50 amp electrical) Trailer Village is open year round and can accommodate just about any RV (up to 50 feet long).
+- Trailer Village RV Park has 123 RV only sites, 80 of which offer recreational vehicles full hookups (sewage, water, and 30 and 50 amp electrical) Trailer Village is open year round and can accommodate just about any RV (up to 50 feet long).

-With an unlimited number of activities and vistas, we've assembled this Grand Canyon guide for both first-time visitors and returning adventurers alike to make the most of your time at America's most majestic National Park.
+Did you know you can travel to the Grand Canyon by car, helicopter, airplane, or even by train?
+We've assembled this Grand Canyon guide for both first-time visitors and returning adventurers alike to make the most of your time at America's most majestic National Park.

 Of all the bucket list items you can dream up, it’s pretty hard to beat a Grand Canyon sunset tour in a helicopter or airplane.